ohler55/perfer/README.md

 $ make
 ```

-After running make the *perfer* app should be in the `bin` directory.
+After running make the **perfer** app should be in the `bin` directory.

 ## What is it?

-*perfer* is an HTTP performance benchmark tool.
-It will attempt to make as
+**perfer** is a High performance HTTP benchmarking tool.
+It attempts to
-many request as it can to an address and port.
-While sending requests and
+make as many request as it can to an address and port.
+While sending requests
-receiving responses it tracks the throughtput and latency averages and reports
+and receiving responses it tracks the throughtput and latency averages and
-those at the end of the run. *perfer* was developed to be able to find the
+reports those at the end of the run. **perfer** was developed to be able to
-limits on [OpO](http://opo.technology) and then on the
+find the limits on [OpO](http://opo.technology) and then on the
 [Agoo](https://github.com/ohler55/agoo) Ruby gem.

 ## Releases